Sârbu

+History

 Like a number of related surnames and place names, "Sârbu" failed to distinguish between Serbs and other South Slavs, being equally used for Serbs and Bulgarians, and peaking in usage as both communities migrated to Moldavia and Wallachia during the Russo-Turkish Wars (1711–1878).
 Building on observations made by scholars such as Valentin Moshkov and Ivan Grec, historian Ivan Duminică argues that local bureaucrats intentionally mislabeled Bulgarians as "Serbs": as tributary states of the Ottoman Empire, Wallachia and Moldavia risked penalties for their contribution to the exodus from Turkish Bulgaria.
-Bulgarian Romanian linguist Iorgu Iordan suggests that Bulgarians voluntarily mislabeled themselves as "Serbs" to obtain fiscal privileges that Wallachia only guaranteed to Serbs.
-Iordan notes that, before being "Serbs", members of this community were primarily known as Șchei, from the Latin Sclaveni, which was a record of their inferior social status.
+Bulgarian Romanian linguist Iorgu Iordan suggests that Bulgarians voluntarily mislabeled themselves as "Serbs" to obtain fiscal privileges that Wallachia only guaranteed for that community.
+Iordan notes that, before being "Serbs", Bulgarians were primarily known as Șchei, from the Latin Sclaveni, which was a record of their inferior social status.

 In 1994, the University of Craiova database counted 33,958 citizens of Romania with the surname "Sârbu", well ahead of some derivatives—including "Sârbulescu" (467 namesakes) and "Sârbescu" (401).
 "Sârbu" has had some attested usage as a first name, in contexts where it evidenced national origin or expressed Serbophilia; it has alternatively been used as an occupational surname, originally as a nickname for gardeners, some of whom were Romanian locals.
-Alongside "Sârbin", "Sârbu" has been attested as a surname used by the Romanians of Serbia (more specifically, those of Vojvodina).
-Its immediate origin here is unclear—possibly derived from the ethnonym, it may also indicate that the bearers originated in Transylvania or Wallachia, in any of the places that were already known as "Sârbi".
-"Sârbu" is also one of several Romanian anthroponyms calqued into Ukrainian by the Hutsuls of Bukovina, where its only current use is as a dog's name.
+It is also one of several Romanian anthroponyms calqued into Ukrainian by the Hutsuls of Bukovina, where its only current use is as a dog's name.